encolum/Pin_FS_SVM/README.md

-[Paper] Feature Selection For SVM using Mixed Integer Linear Programming
+[Paper] Feature Selection For SVM using Mixed Integer Linear Programming (Updating)

+Keywords: Data Science, Outlier Detection, Feature Selection, Support Vector Machine, Mixed-Integer Linear Programming.

 This paper proposes a robust classification model based on Support Vector Machines (SVM) that simultaneously addresses both outlier detection and feature selection.
 The problem is formulated as a Mixed-Integer Linear Programming (MILP) model.
 The selection of relevant features for defining the separating hyperplanes is